SpinachR/research_ideas/README.md

 8. Semantic image synthesis with spatially-adaptive normalization
    Semantic layout as input is suboptimal as the normalization layers tend to 'wash away' semantic information.
-Therefore, we propose to use the layout for modulating the activations in normalization layers through a spatially-adaptive learned transformation
+Therefore, we propose to use the layout for modulating the activations in normalization layers through a spatially-adaptive learned transformation.
+   The semantic is controlled via a label map, the style is controlled via the reference style image.
+Spatially-adaptive normalization is a conditional normalization layer that modulates the activations using input semantic layouts through a spatially-adaptive transformation.
+   For style transfer tasks, the affine parameters are used to control the global style of the output, and hence are uniform across spatial coordinates.
+The proposed normalization layer applies a spatially-varying affine transformation, masking it suitable for image synthesis from semantic masks.
+   Spatially-Adaptive DEnormalization: uses external data to denormalize the normalized activations, i.e., conditional to style images.
+With the SPADE, there is no need to feed the segmentation map to the first layer of the generator.
+The encoder can be omitted, which results in a more lightweight network.
+Input is noise.

 9. Conditional Image-to-Image Translation: assume the image inderits some domain-specific features and domain-independent features
 10. Semi-parametric Image Synthesis: combines the complementary strengths of parametric and non parametric techniques.